zekurio/nix-config/README.md

 Adjust the key path if your age key lives elsewhere.
 Once the machine boots, confirm the activation works with `nixos-rebuild switch --flake .#adam --target-host root@adam.lan --use-remote-sudo`.

-### Lanzaboote first-boot note

-Lanzaboote and systemd-boot do not cooperate during the initial install.
-For hosts that enable Lanzaboote (currently `lilith`), provision the first image with `boot.loader.systemd-boot.enable = true` and `boot.lanzaboote.enable = false`.
-After the machine boots successfully, re-enable Lanzaboote in the configuration, rebuild, and enroll the Secure Boot keys (`sbctl sign-all && nixos-rebuild switch --flake .#lilith`).

 ## Working with the WSL config (tabris)